insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

 - HEVC/H265 (hardware ``nvv4l2h265enc``).

 .. note::

     Hardware encoder for JPEG is available only on Nvidia Jetson.
+On dGPU JPEG encoder is CUDA-assisted when supported by the hardware.

-We highly advise using hardware NVENC-assisted codecs.
+We highly advise using hardware assisted codecs.
 The only caveat is to steer clear from GeForce GPUs in production as they have a limitation constraining simultaneous encoding to 3 streams.
 In case you are using GeForce, choose RAW RGBA.

 .. code-block:: yaml